KBoothe617/ReadMe-Gen/README.md

 # ReadMe Gen

   ## Description
-  A program that will generate a ReadMe markdown for any project
+  A program that generates a readme markdown for any project

   ## Table of Contents
   - [Installation](#installation)